-In this article, we will discuss the body of scientific evidence and emerging research linking the use of Tylenol and autism spectrum disorder (ASD).
+In this article, we will discuss the body of scientific evidence and emerging research linking pregnant mothers' use of Tylenol and autism spectrum disorder (ASD) diagnoses in their children.

 (**Please note the Food and Drug Administration (FDA) has not formally reviewed recent studies concerning in-utero Tylenol exposure.
 In fact, the last time the FDA formally reviewed scientific data concerning this link was back in 2016.)

-The Connection Between Tylenol and Autism: Acetaminophen Exposure During Pregnancy Linked to Heightened Risk of Autism
+The Tylenol Autism Connection: Acetaminophen Exposure During Pregnancy Linked to Heightened Risk of Autism

 A reported 70% of pregnant women use acetaminophen products during pregnancy for pain relief or fever reduction.
 Acetaminophen is an active ingredient in over 600 medications, including the following: